Join our list

 Checking out the outdoor areas

 I had a little time to walk around the outdoor areas before muster.
-Early that morning, Radiance arrived at dawn, after cruising from Australia.
+Radiance of the Seas arrived into Vancouver at dawn, after cruising from Australia.
 Maybe that was the reason for the outdoor recreation areas to look so worn down and downright dirty.
 The kid pools, splash areas and almost all outdoor spaces desperately needed scrubbing.

 Best feature on the Radiance of the Seas